World Elder Abuse Awareness Day - Resources

 Resources to recognise WEAAD and promote your activity

-Resources to help you to recognise World Elder Abuse Awareness Day on 15 June, which include a social media, poster and email signature.
-Toolkit resources have been developed for organisations and individuals to commemorate and raise awareness of WEAAD.
-Resources can be shared digitally or downloaded and printed.
+Resources to help you recognise World Elder Abuse Awareness Day on 15 June, which include a social media and email signature.
+These resources have been developed for organisations and individuals to commemorate and raise awareness of WEAAD and can be shared digitally downloaded or printed.

-A suite of elder abuse awareness posters, post cards and brochures can also be downloaded from our Elder Abuse Support Services and Resources page.
+A suite of posters, postcards, brochures and Easy Read fact sheets can be downloaded from our Elder Abuse Support Services and Resources page.

 Social media